by Alexander Libman with Vladimir Gilbourd, November 25, 2005

 In this article, Austin Ziegler introduces the creation of a variety of types of documents with PDF::Writer for Ruby.
 This introduction covers basic creation, partial document generation and customization, and Rails-generated documents.

-In this article Adam introduces a very sophisticated and useful data structure for string processing, while at the same time revealing some interesting features of C++.
+In this article Adam introduces a very sophisticated and useful data structure for efficient string processing, while at the same time revealing some interesting features of C++.

 In this audio broadcast, nine JSR spec leads and other Java and JCP luminaries discuss issues of the Java Community Process and Java standards.